Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/rng.md

 ### Configuration of the DRBG

+As in previous versions of Mbed TLS, the PSA random generator in TF-PSA-Crypto uses CTR_DRBG with AES if `MBEDTLS_CTR_DRBG_C` is enabled, and HMAC_DRBG otherwise (requiring `MBEDTLS_HMAC_DRBG_C` to be enabled).

+The DRBG modules are not exposed directly, they are only used internally.

-The built-in random number generator is now configured through three options:
+The built-in random number generator is now configured through only three options:
 * `MBEDTLS_PSA_CRYPTO_RNG_HASH`: Selects the hash algorithm used by the entropy and HMAC_DRBG modules.
 This option replaces both `MBEDTLS_PSA_HMAC_DRBG_MD_TYPE` and `MBEDTLS_ENTROPY_FORCE_SHA256`.
 * `MBEDTLS_PSA_RNG_RESEED_INTERVAL`: Sets the reseed interval for both CTR_DRBG and HMAC_DRBG.
 It replaces `MBEDTLS_CTR_DRBG_RESEED_INTERVAL` and `MBEDTLS_HMAC_DRBG_RESEED_INTERVAL`.
 * `MBEDTLS_PSA_CRYPTO_RNG_STRENGTH`: Specifies the security strength in bits.
 The default is 256 bits.
 If you previously enabled `MBEDTLS_CTR_DRBG_USE_128_BIT_KEY` in Mbed TLS 3.6, you should now set `MBEDTLS_PSA_CRYPTO_RNG_STRENGTH` to 128, although this is not recommended.